Hi there, Change Makers

 Spider silk is often cited as one of the strongest biological materials in the world, and scientists have long been searching for a way to artificially synthesize this silk for human use as a textile fibre.
 Spintex Engineering has finally cracked the spider’s code and has developed a solution that mimics a spider spinnerets’ ability to spin fibre at room temperature without harsh chemicals, from a liquid gel.
 Their process is 1,000 times more energy-efficient than synthetic petroleum fibres, with water as their only by-product.

 Aquammodate is on the cusp of revolutionizing the water purification industry.
 The team is mimicking the way diatoms form their cell wall out of silica and utilizing aquaporins, proteins that transport pure water across cell membranes throughout nature.
-Their energy-efficient and selective technology produces high purity grade water in a single filter pass, desalination at any scale, and removes industrial pollutants and contaminants such as arsenic, microplastics, and pharmaceutical residues.
+Their energy-efficient and selective technology produces high-purity grade water in a single filter pass, desalination at any scale.
+It removes industrial pollutants and contaminants such as arsenic, microplastics, and pharmaceutical residues.

 Biohm is a bio-based building materials company that makes insulation made from mycelium (the “root” structure of mushrooms) and a 100% natural sheet material called ORB (organic refuse bio-compound) made out of biowaste and a plant-based binder.
 Their building materials are more affordable and outperform current products on the market.
 By embracing circular design and the systemic nutrient cycling found in nature, Biohm is leading innovation in the construction industry to create a more sustainable built environment.